akomakom/esp32-deathwatch/README.md

 The wiring is trivial, sensors are connected to power, ground and GPIO pins, except for the following:

 * US-100 rangefinder takes 5V input (taken from 5V pin) and outputs 5V signal (I think), so I run it through a resistor voltage divider (2.2k and 1k because that's what I had) before connecting to GPIO.
+UPDATE: it proved to be very unstable at long range (300 cm), and I had to add a lot of code to ignore bad readings.
+At this time I am powering it from 3.3v and the ECHO pin is connected directly to GPIO (no divider).
+That doesn't make it any more stable, but the wiring is simpler.
 * HC-SR501 motion detector takes 5V (taken from 5V pin) but outputs 3.3v, so it's just connected directly to GPIO.
 * DS18B20 temperature sensor connects directly to 3.3v power/ground pins and to GPIO for signal, except that a >=3K resistor is used to pull-up (connects signal wire to 3.3v)